grace-bible/GAM-boarding-scripts/README.md

 This bash script automates the process of onboarding new users in Google Workspace.
 It uses the [Google Apps Manager (GAMADV-XTD3)](https://github.com/taers232c/GAMADV-XTD3) command-line tool to interact with Google Workspace APIs.

+> [!CAUTION]
+> Ensure that sensitive information, such as passwords, is handled securely!
+Be careful publishing real passwords (even temporary ones) in this repo, and only disable `changepasswordatnextlogin` in [onboard.sh](/onboard.sh) if you know what you're doing.

 ## Features

-- **User Input Interaction:** The script prompts the administrator to input essential details for the new user, such as first name, last name, recovery email, HR email, etc.
+- **Interactive shell input:** The script prompts the administrator to input essential details for a new user, such as first name, last name, recovery email, manager, etc.

+- **Log executed functions for audit:** Logs the provisioning process and uploads logs to a specified folder for audit and reference.

-- **User Creation:** Creates a new user in Google Workspace with a randomly generated password.
-Sends notifications to the recovery email and HR email.
+- **Create new users:** Creates a new user in Google Workspace with a randomly generated password.
+Sends notifications to the recovery email and manager email.
 The user is required to change the password at the next login.

-- **Organizational Unit (OU) Assignment:** Sets the organizational unit for the new user to "New users."
+Sets the organizational unit (OU) for the new user to `New users` until MFA can be configured at the first IT onboard meeting.

-- **Group Memberships:** Adds the new user to campus-specific staff email groups, calendar, and drive based on their reporting campus.

-- **Org Directory Information Update:** Updates organizational directory information for the new user, including employee type, reporting campus, department, and job title.
+- **Updates org directory information:** Updates organizational directory information for the new user, including employee type, campus, department, and job title.

-- **Email Signature Setup:** Configures the email signature for the new user using a predefined template.
+- **Setup email signature:** Configures the email signature for the new user using [a predefined template](/dependencies/signature.txt).

-- **Admin Verification:** Validates the admin's email address and downloads the new hire tracker sheet from Google Drive.

-- **Logs and Audit:** Logs the provisioning process and uploads logs to an IT subcommittee Team Drive folder for audit and reference.
+- **Add to security and mailing Groups:** Adds the new user to campus-specific staff email groups, role-based permission groups, team-based functional groups, calendars, and drives based on the campus and department(s).

 ## Prerequisites